All Episodes

 You have to look at all counterparts here.

-It's interesting because the calls I've gotten from women, they are saying that more and more that um not saying that people in the way that they dress that they ask for it, but uh especially with the case of people in certain career fields where they identify like Harvey Weinstein was known for this, and yet they they still allow themselves to be put into that position instead of trying to maneuver.
+That not saying that people in the way that they dress that they ask for it, but especially with the case of people in certain career fields where they identify like Harvey Weinstein was known for this, and yet they still allow themselves to be put into that position instead of trying to maneuver.

-Did it give her empowerment like I'm gonna be there's gonna be more press out there for me if I do this.
+Like, I'm going to be, there's going to be more press out there for me if I do this.

 You're in the wrong because what you're allowing is wrong.

-And what you're allowing my daughter to think is acceptable, or any young women out there that thinks it's acceptable isn't.
+And what you're allowing my daughter to think is acceptable or any young women out there that thinks it's acceptable isn't.

-Yeah, let me forget what you are.
+Yeah, let me get what you were.

-You know, I think she gave ample warnings to Al Franken and then Al Franken came on strong.
+You know, I think she gave ample warnings to Al Franken, and then Al Franken came on strong.

-The other thing when she was asleep, I don't care if you're comedian or not, that's unacceptable.
+The other thing when she was asleep, I don't care if you're a comedian or not, that's unacceptable.

 And that's no excuse that I'm a comedian.